innoestate/rentx/readme/migration.readme.md

     npm run typeorm migration:generate migrations/<nameOfTheMigration>

-4- if a new migration folder is generate in nestjs root folder, move it into the src/migrations
+4- if a new migration folder is generate in nestjs root folder, move it into the src/migrations if you want to generate a new migration, check that the migration folder in the dist file in nestjs contain the last migration before to run it

 5- run the script to run typeorm migration
     npm run typeorm migration:run